Title image © thevampiredio

 If each spell is of an equal level, then neither side gets additional bonuses to their Arcana check.

-Remember, even if the DEFENDER is not successful in countering the ATTACKER, or if the ATTACKER has their spell countered by the DEFENDER, both lose the spell slot level they committed to with their d10.
+Remember, even if the DEFENDER is not successful in countering the ATTACKER, or if the ATTACKER has their spell countered by the DEFENDER, both lose the level of the spell slot they committed to with their d10.

 In other words, if you attempt to cast a spell, you lose the spell slot!